 - sl st - slip stitch

-You will need a yarn and crochet hook suitable for that type of yarn.
+When learning how to crochet a flat circle, you will need a yarn and crochet hook suitable for that type of yarn.
+Stitch markers are often useful to show where a new round starts.

 Step 1 - Crochet a Foundation Ring

-There are 3 methods for making a foundation ring to start your crochet circles.
-Method 1 is the best method for beginners and method 3 is the best method if you want a really small hole in the center of your circle.
+There are 2 methods for making a foundation ring to start your crochet circles.
+Method 1 is the best method for beginners, and method 2 is the best method if you want a really small hole in the center of your circle.

 - Magic Ring